ubc-library-rc/sentiment-analysis/content/introduction.md

 One common example of a model of emotion is Plutchik's wheel of emotions, whch is a discrete emotion model (DEM).
 ![Plutchik's wheel of emotions](/images/Plutchik_wheel_of_emotions.png)

 Plutchik, Robert.
-"A Psychoevolutionary Theory of Emotions."
-Social Science Information, vol. 21, no. 4-5, 1982, pp. 529-553.
+"A Psychoevolutionary Theory of Emotions." _Social Science Information_, vol. 21, no. 4-5, 1982, pp. 529-553.

 A sample humanities project which uses emotion analysis is [Measured Unrest in the Poetry of the Black Arts Movement](https://scholarslab.lib.virginia.edu/blog/measured-unrest-in-the-poetry-of-the-black-arts-movement/) which analyzes the expression of emotions in the poetry of the Black Arts Movement of the 1960s and 1970s and looks at how the feelings associated with injustice are coded in terms of race and gender.

-For further reading on emotion and literary studies, we recommend:
+For further reading on emotion and literary studies, we recommend this recent survey:
-Kim, Evgeny, and Roman Klinger. ["A Survey on Sentiment and Emotion Analysis for Computational Literary Studies.](https://zfdg.de/2019_008) "ZfdG - Zeitschrift für digitale Geisteswissenschaften, 2018.
+Kim, Evgeny, and Roman Klinger. ["A Survey on Sentiment and Emotion Analysis for Computational Literary Studies."](https://zfdg.de/2019_008) _ZfdG - Zeitschrift für digitale Geisteswissenschaften_, 2018.

 ## How Does it Work?